 D. Symptoms together limit and impair everyday functioning.

-The 11th edition of the International Classification of Diseases and Related Health Problems, published in 2020, defined autism spectrum disorder as follows:
+The 11th edition of the International Classification of Diseases and Related Health Problems, which is due for publication in 2019, is likely to define autism spectrum disorder as follows:

 "Autism spectrum disorder is characterized by persistent deficits in the ability to initiate and to sustain reciprocal social interaction and social communication, and by a range of restricted, repetitive, and inflexible patterns of behaviour and interests.
 The onset of the disorder occurs during the developmental period, typically in early childhood, but symptoms may not become fully manifest until later, when social demands exceed limited capacities.
 Deficits are sufficiently severe to cause impairment in personal, family, social, educational, occupational or other important areas of functioning and are usually a pervasive feature of the individual’s functioning observable in all settings, although they may vary according to social, educational, or other context.
 Individuals along the spectrum exhibit a full range of intellectual functioning and language abilities."

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..

 You may be able to find more information, including links to other parts of this website, by clicking on the title of an item.

 If you know of any other items we should include in this section, please email email@example.com.

 Please note that we reserve the right not to include an item if we feel that it is not appropriate.